 Since 2009 he is heading the Terminal Development & Design Group, in 2010 he was appointed as partner and in 2014 as Managing Director of HPC.

-As co‐founder, president and CEO, Ken Kellaway is responsible for the overall leadership, vision, strategy, growth and development of RoadOne IntermodaLogistics.
-Ken was also one of the founders of RoadLink , the largest provider of intermodal trucking and workforce solutions in the U.S. from 2000‐12.
+As co-founder, president, and CEO, Ken Kellaway is responsible for the overall leadership, vision, strategy, growth and development of RoadOne IntermodaLogistics.
+Kellaway was also one of the founders of RoadLink , the largest provider of intermodal trucking and workforce solutions in the US from 2000‐2012.

-Ken served in multiple role, including chief commercial officer and president, during his tenure there and helped to develop and implement the strategic vision of RoadLink.
-Ken also founded a national warehousing and distribution company called E*Fill America in 2002 and currently serves as its chairman.
-Ken founded Kellaway Intermodal & Distribution Systems in 1988, expanding the business from a standalone warehousing company to New England’s premier intermodal transportation and terminal services operation.
+During his tenure there, Kellaway served in multiple roles, including chief commercial officer and president, and helped to develop and implement the strategic vision of RoadLink.
+He also founded E*Fill America, a national warehousing and distribution company, in 2002 and currently serves as its chairman.
+He founded Kellaway Intermodal & Distribution Systems in 1988, expanding the business from a standalone warehousing company to New England’s premier intermodal transportation and terminal services operation.

-Over a 10‐year period, Kellaway became New England’s largest, full‐service logistics company offering “Single Source Logistics Solutions” to international shipping companies and importer/exporters alike.
-Kellaway was selected as an INC. 500 company two years in a row.
-Prior to founding Kellaway, Ken held management positions at Ryder Truck Leasing.
+Over a 10‐year period, Kellaway became New England’s largest, full‐service logistics company offering single-source logistics solutions to international shipping companies and importers/exporters alike.
+It was selected as an INC. 500 company two years in a row.
+Prior to founding Kellaway, he held management positions at Ryder Truck Leasing.
 He received his undergraduate degree from Providence College and MBA from Babson Business School.

 Dr. Walter Kemmsies is Managing Director, Economist and Chief Strategist for JLL's Ports, Airports and Global Infrastructure Group.
 Walter executes initiatives for JLL's public and private sector clients who have interests in or properties proximate to seaports and airports throughout North America.
 He has expanded the Ports, Airports and Global Infrastructure Group's expertise to the infrastructure sector to assist both public agencies and investors in long term strategic planning/capital investment underwriting, financing and evaluating new investment vehicles and opportunities.